-Deficiency judgment litigation became more prevalent in Florida sometime around 2009 when many foreclosed properties were “underwater.”
-What this term refers to is that the indebtedness of the homeowner to a mortgage holder was greater than the value of the property.
-In Florida, the determination of a deficiency judgment is calculated by taking the final judgment of a foreclosure amount, less the fair market value of the foreclosed property on the date of the foreclosure sale.
+Deficiency judgment litigation became more prevalent in Florida around 2009, when many foreclosed properties were “underwater.”
+This means the indebtedness of the homeowner to the mortgage holder was more than the property’s value.
+In Florida, the determination of a deficiency judgment is calculated by taking the final judgment of foreclosure amount, less the fair market value of the foreclosed property on the date of the foreclosure sale.

-In steady economic times, deficiency judgments should be rare occurrences, as presumably, banks would underwrite mortgage loans with sufficient loan to value ratios to cover the difference in the event of a foreclosure.
-However in 2009, when real estate values saw a precipitous decline, combined with an enormous increase in the amount of defaulted loans, the table was set for a massive uptick in deficiency judgment litigation.
+In steady economic times, deficiency judgments should be rare, as presumably banks would underwrite mortgage loans with sufficient loan to value ratios to cover the difference in the event of a foreclosure.
+However, in 2009, when Florida real estate values saw a precipitous decline combined with an enormous increase in defaulted loans, the table was set for much deficiency judgment litigation.